OnroerendErfgoed/oeblog/posts/2019/ilucidare.rst

 Flanders Heritage, we have published several open data sets, such as our `thesauri and controlled vocabularies <https://thesaurus.onroerenderfgoed.be>`_, under the Flemish open data license.
-Not only do we publish those thesauri as open data, we have also publish the `software to maintain them <https://github.com/onroerendErfgoed>`_ as `open source software <https://github.com/onroerendErfgoed>`_.
+Not only do we publish those thesauri as open data, we also publish the `software to maintain them <https://github.com/onroerendErfgoed>`_ as `open source software <https://github.com/onroerendErfgoed>`_.

 When it comes to scholarly open access